johnbaums/rmaxent/README.md

 Projecting a fitted Maxent model requires predictor states for all variables included in the model, and the model's ".lambdas" file---a plain text file containing details of all features considered by the model, including their weights (i.e., coefficients), minima, maxima, and some constants required in the calculation of fitted values.

-Below, I use the example data distributed with the `dismo` package.
+Below, we use the example data distributed with the `dismo` package.
 These data include coordinates representing localitions where the brown-throated three-toed sloth, *Bradypus variegatus* has been recorded, and spatial, gridded data giving biome classification and values for a range of current climate variables.

-We then import the *B. variegatus* occurrence and predictor data from the appropriate paths.
+Let's import the *B. variegatus* occurrence and predictor data from the appropriate paths:

 ``` r
 occ_file <- system.file('ex/bradypus.csv', package='dismo')